Inside of a cardboard box

 How long does it last?

-Mould can then cause unpleasant odours within a house which could potentially harm anyone who lives inside of it too!
+Mould can then cause unpleasant odours within a house, which could potentially harm anyone who lives inside it too!

 Is it cost-effective?